ballerina-platform/module-ballerinax-java.jdbc/java.jdbc-ballerina/Module.md

 database table and obtain the results.

 This example demonstrates querying data from a table in a database.
 First, a type is created to represent the returned result set.
-Note the mapping of the database column to the returned record's property is case-insensitive (i.e., `ID` column in the result can be mapped to the `id` property in the record).
-Next, the SELECT query is executed via the `query` remote function of the client by passing that result set type.
+Note that the mapping of the database column to the returned record's property is case-insensitive (i.e., the `ID` column in the result can be mapped to the `id` property in the record).
+Next, the `SELECT` query is executed via the `query` remote function of the client by passing that result set type.
 Once the query is executed, each data record can be retrieved by looping the result set.
 The `stream` returned by the select operation holds a pointer to the actual data in the database and it loads data from the table only when it is accessed.
 This stream can be iterated only once.